 Debug a MySQL function

-Note that before you start debugging the function, you need to create a test database with tables and a stored procedure.
-For this, refer to the Debug a stored procedure topic, sections Create a test database and populate it with tables and Create a stored procedure.
+Before you start debugging the function, you need to create a test database with tables and a stored procedure.

 Create a stored function